yaron-zehavi/OAuth-Rich-Authorization-Requests-Metadata-and-Error-Signaling/draft-zehavi-oauth-rar-metadata-and-error-signaling.md

 by adding the following error codes:

 "error":
 :    REQUIRED.
-A single ASCII {{USASCII}} error code from the following:
+A single ASCII error code from the following:

      "insufficient_information":
      :     the Authorization Server requires additional user input,